The author is a guitarist and bassist with over 35 years of experience as a musician.

 Trivium was one band that emerged during this time, with their crushing album Ascendency grabbing the attention of unsuspecting metal fans in 2005.
 Frontman and guitarist Matt Heafy has been the driving force behind Trivium since he was a teenager.

 Heafy is a Les Paul player, and his signature Epiphones feature active EMG pickups.
-There is a six string and a seven string model, as well as the all-white, and pretty sharp in my opinion, Snofall models.
+There are six-string and seven-string models, as well as the all-white, and pretty sharp in my opinion, Snofall models.

 If you spend as much time in self-induced ‘80s rock flashbacks as I do you probably know Tommy Thayer from a band called Black ‘N Blue.
-They were a good band, but always relegated to a somewhat second-tier status behind more well-known groups like Ratt, Motley Crue and Poison.
+They were a good band, but they were always relegated to a somewhat second-tier status behind more well-known groups like Ratt, Motley Crue, and Poison.

 As early as the late ‘80s Thayer was collaborating with members of the mega rock band KISS.
 He lent his writing skills to the 1989 Kiss album Hot in the Shade, and KISS frontman Gene Simmons co-wrote songs on the Black ‘N Blue albums Nasty Nasty (1986) and In Heat (1988).

 In 2002 Thayer officially joined KISS, taking over at lead guitar and adopting the character of the Spaceman invented by and until then solely performed by legendary guitarist Ace Frehley (insert controversy here).

 Today, along with his Gibsons, Thayer uses a couple of different signature guitars made by Epiphone, which were made available in limited runs over the past few years.
 The first is a Les Paul dubbed White Lighting which is equipped with Seymour Duncan JB pickups.
 This guitar is just gorgeous, with an all-white and chrome finish.